Subscription Payment Failed

 The price per unit of the subscription.

-A URL of the ‘Update Billing Information’ page.
-See the documentation for update / cancellation URLs.
+A URL of the ‘Update Payment Details’ page.
+See this documentation on update URLs.
 You should store this URL along with the subscribed customer in your database.

 The Paddle Order ID for this payment.
 This can be used to look up the order within your Seller Dashboard.